Valerio Gildoni: Biography

 Son of Paola and Settimio (former Carabinieri marshal of Sansepolcro station), he entered the Nunziatella Military School of Naples (course 1984-1987 "Grifo") very young.
 Course companion of Antonio De Crescentiis and Ferdinando Scala, he was later admitted to the Academy of Modena with the 169th course "Orgoglio" (Pride), as an officer cadet of the Carabinieri.

-Over the years, he has accumulated a remarkable educational curriculum, achieving, among other things, four degrees (law, political sciences, sociology and psychology).
+Over the years, he has accumulated four degrees in law, political sciences, sociology and psychology.

 During his career he was platoon commander at the Carabinieri Non-Commissioned Officers School in Florence, and later in command of the operational nucleus Milano Duomo and of the Carabinieri companies of Bressanone, Partinico and Roma Montesacro, dealing also with cases of media clamor, such as the death of Vanessa Russo.
-After a period of service at the Defence General Staff, he successfully attended the course ISSMI (Istituto Superiore Stato Maggiore Interforze) at the Istituto alti studi della difesa (IASD).
+After a period of service at the Defence General Staff, he attended the course ISSMI (Istituto Superiore Stato Maggiore Interforze) at the "Istituto alti studi della difesa" (IASD).

 In the evening of Friday, July 17, 2009, just five days after resuming service, he intervened in Bosco di Nanto (Vicenza) alongside his Carabinieri to bring to reason an eighty-four year old man that barricaded himself at home, armed with a rifle and in a state of mental imbalance.
 He is in charge of persuasion activities and tries to approach the door of the house unarmed in order to obtain the surrender of the old man, who, however, fires at him by hitting him on the head and killing him.

 Set up the funeral chamber at the Chinotto barracks in Vicenza, the funerals are celebrated in a strictly private form in the church of San Domenico in Città di Castello by the military vicar Mons.
 Angelo Bassi together with Gildoni's priest brother, don Alberto.
 The body is buried in the cemetery of Città di Castello.